 Cast Iron Skillet – If you are looking to take your searing game to the next level, we recommend investing in a cast iron skillet.
 By using a cast iron in this recipe, you’ll achieve a deep sear on the protein.
 Cast irons are also extremely handy for searing just about any and all sous vide meat.
 Lodge offers the best quality and price, which is why it is our favorite cast iron brand.

 Check out our full list of recommended gear here.

 - 1 lb fresh salmon

 - 2 cloves garlic, minced

 Set sous vide machine to 52.5C/126F.

-In a bowl, mix together 1 Tbsp melted butter, lime juice, honey and garlic.
+In a bowl, mix together 1 tablespoon melted butter, lime juice, honey and garlic.